MY 2020 MANTRA & MISSION

 But why were they separated like that?
 Why had I compartmentalised my life in this way?
 All three of those platforms were ‘me’ in one way or another.
 And then it occurred to me that it was because I was embarrassed by what I thought one audience might think of the content.
 It was the legacy of gay shame which gay people all carry with us that was making me edit myself like that.
 But at the same time thought that I shouldn’t have to hide important aspects of who I am for the sake of the sensibilities of others.
 If they don’t like my harnesses or my thongs then the un-follow button is right there.

-As a result, my 2020 mission became to blur the lines between those platforms, and to be the authentic me on all of them, irrespective of who was watching.
+As a result, my 2020 mission became to blur the lines between those platforms, to stop editing myself, and to be the real, authentic me on all of them, irrespective of who was watching.

-The Fetish Closet is my way of trying to give something back to the LGBTQ+ community and undo some of the damage done by our gay shame burden.
-If I can make at least one other Queer person’s life a little better - just by being a bit weird, or wearing something a bit odd, or encouraging someone to be a little kinder on here - then the whole endeavour will have been worth it.
+The Fetish Closet is my way of trying to give something back to the LGBTQ+ community and undo what remains of our gay shame burden.
+If I can make at least one other Queer person’s life a little better - by giving some good advice, by being a bit weird, wearing something a bit odd, or just encouraging someone to be a little kinder to someone else - the whole endeavour will have been worth it.

-Along with this site, the great COVID lockdown of 2020 also led to this little family of ideas:
+Along with the Fetish Closet, the great COVID lockdown of 2020 also led to this little family of ideas taking shape: